Supporting staff and visitors at Scotland's largest regional park to get on their bikes.

 In the same year, Clyde Muirshiel was successful in securing a grant from the Cycling Friendly Employer Development Fund which it was used to create a drying room and install dedicated cycle parking for up to 60 bikes, where before there was virtually no provision.

 David added “we have certainly seen an increase in the number of staff commuting and also cycling for fitness during breaks or with the cycling club after work which has been great to see.
-In addition to the staff benefits we have also had the extra bonus of improved facilities for all the cyclists who visit the centre, so the process has been very worthwhile for all sections of the cycling community in this area.”
+In addition to the staff benefits we have also had the extra bonus of improved facilities for anyone cycling to the centre, so the process has been very worthwhile for all sections of the cycling community in this area.”

 You can find out more about becoming a Cycling Friendly Employer here.